department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 <p class="va-introtext">The table component organizes data into columns and rows.</p>

-{% include storybook-preview.html height="300px" story="components-table--default" %}
+{% include storybook-preview.html height="300px" story="components-va-table--default" %}

 ## Usage
 * A table can be a good solution when the user needs to analyze or compare data at-a-glance.
 Minimal visual styling helps improve the scannability of tabular data.